 but by the grace of God,

-If the Corinthians see what God has done through Paul, then they will get a proper perspective in his ministry.
-They will come to grips with God’s power manifesting itself through him.
+If the Corinthians would see what God had done through Paul, then they would get a proper perspective in his ministry.
+They would come to grips with God’s power manifesting itself through him.
 He never resorted to cleverness or deceit.
 He was not a man of duplicity.

 We have testimony by the grace of God.
 The credit goes to Him (1 Co 4:7; 15:10; Ga 6:14).
 If it were not for Him, then we would not have a testimony where God injected Himself into our situation.
 What would we be without the grace of God?
 Where would we be now?

 and more abundantly toward you.

 It is crucial to live with integrity among fellow Christians (2 Co 2:4).
 Paul had ministered eighteen months in Corinth; they saw how he was a man of integrity at that time.
 They saw he was a person “above reproach.”
 He was also this in one of the vilest cities of the world at the time.